 Last year WFTF took audiences on a cross-country, inter-galactic journey of identity questing, experimentation and sexual exploration.
 Our most recent production happened at The Factory Theatre in Toronto with work that merged stand-up comedy with storytelling, ancestral investigation, soundscape, projected visuals, and space!
 Experimental and fearless contemporary theatre.

-Roles 4 Women commissioned Canadian creatrixes Catherine Falkner (Vancouver), Tina Pearson (Victoria), Wendi Smallwood (St. John’s) and Liz Solo (Toronto) to make brand new theatre.
-The result is an edgy 4-part multi-media stage-work featuring daring, women-made performance:
+Catherine Falkner (Vancouver), Tina Pearson (Victoria), Wendi Smallwood (St. John’s) and Liz Solo (Toronto) were commissioned to make brand new theatre.
+The result was an edgy 4-part multi-media stage-work featuring daring, women-made performance: